onkej/onkej/README.md

-### Welcome! 👋🏼
+### Welcome to my GitHub 😺

 Hi there!
-I'm Ji, a graduate student pursuing my master's degree in natural language processing in Paris.
-Currently learning machine learning and deep learning algorithms through DeepLearning.AI's specializations on Coursera, I'm also seeking my first relevant internship in the field of data science.
+I'm Ji An, a graduate student specializing in NLP.

+As a fan of Prof. Andrew Ng, I love learning DeepLearning.AI's specializations on Coursera (and of course, they are a must), although it has been a while since I last opened their videos ... 🤡

+Currently, I'm working on a project called Chine CoREF.
+Funded by the French Ministry of Higher Education and Research, this initiative will support humanities and social science research on contemporary China.

 <!--
 **an-kei/an-kei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.